kjtanaka/teefaa/doc/source/make_a_vm.rst

    .. note::

-      * What the initial setting does is;
+      * What the ``teefaa init`` actually does is;
          * Make configuration files and keys.
          * Make a VM with Vagrant.
          * Make Teefaa Livecd image from Debian livecd.
       * Take a look at ``virtual1/Teefaafile.yml``.
-      * Teefaa provisions CentOS 6 basic image as default.
+        You can find that Teefaa provisions CentOS 6 basic image as default.

 3. Change directory to ``virtual1`` and provision the basic CentOS 6 image. ::